i2p/i2p.www/i2p2www/blog/2022/10/11/SSU2-Transport.rst

 {%- endtrans %}

 {% trans -%}
-In the live network, latency and packet loss varies widely.
+In the live network, latency and packet loss vary widely.
 Even in a test setup, performance depends on configured latency and packet loss.
 The i2pd project reports that maximum transfer rates for SSU2 were over 3 times faster than SSU in some tests.
 However, they completely redesigned their